-On January 1, 2018, the Company adopted FASB ASC Topic 606, Revenue from contracts with customers ("Topic 606") and, as it had no prior revenue or contracts with customers, there was no transition required nor any impact on prior results.
-Topic 606 requires entities to recognize revenue through the application of a five-step model, which includes identification of the contract, identification of the performance obligations, determination of the transaction price, allocation of the transaction price to the performance obligations and recognition of revenue as the entity satisfies the performance obligations.
+On January 1, 2018, the Company adopted FASB ASC Topic 606, Revenue from Contracts with Customers ("Topic 606") and, as it had no prior revenue or contracts with customers, there was no transition required nor any impact on prior results.
+Topic 606 requires entities to recognize revenue through the application of a five-step model, which includes identification of the contract, identification of the performance obligations, determination of the transaction price, allocation of the transaction price to the performance obligations.

 The Company enters into contracts that include various combinations of products, accessories, software and services, each of which are generally distinct and are accounted for as separate performance obligations.
+Product sales includes BolaWrap products and accessorites.
+Other revenue includes VR revenues, service, training and shipping revenues.